skezo/spell-master/README.md

 - Edit your spelling list by adding and deleting words
 - Practice your spellings with a spelling test

+### Published Skill:
+To use the published Spell Master skill you need to [enable it from the Alexa app/website](http://alexa.amazon.com/spa/index.html#skills).
+If the link does not work you can [seach for it](http://alexa.amazon.com/spa/index.html#skills) with the search term "Spell Master".

 ## Roll It As Your Own Skill:
 1. Create an `auth.json` file inside the `src` folder.
 It should look like the below.
 Remember to replace the APP_ID value with your own Application Id when you have created one.
 ```json